ansys/ansys-tools-common/README.rst

 released versions.

 On the Ansys Common Tools `Issues <https://github.com/ansys/ansys-tools-common/issues>`_ page, you can create issues to report bugs and request new features.
-On the `Discussions <https://discuss.ansys.com/>`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the `Ansys Common Tools Discussions <https://github.com/ansys/ansys-tools-common/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_ page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 If you have general questions about the PyAnsys ecosystem, email